-The forum brings together a mixed group of leading Chinese and international scholars, think-tankers and practitioners will debate and develop a geo-cultural perspective on public diplomacy based on a China-Europe-US-Dialogue.
+The forum brings together a mixed group of leading Chinese and international scholars, think-tankers, and practitioners to discuss a geo-cultural perspective on public diplomacy based on a China-Europe-US-Dialogue.

-The May 19 event starts at 9am and will end at 4:30pm (local time).
+The event starts on May 19 at 9am (Beijing time) and will end at 4:30pm.
 I am not aware of any webcast or transcription, but I will share what I can after the event.

 The conference opens with three 30min keynotes, including one by me: